andre-maree/Microflow/README.md

 > Microflow is a dynamic and flexible micro-service orchestrator with webhook functionality.

+Other functionality include:
+- Protect resorces from overloading by grouping steps with a ScaleGroupId and a maximum instance count per scale group.
+- Start, pause and stop the running of a specicfic workflow.
+- Workflows can be chained together by calling other workflows.
+A global guid can be set to tie all these workflows together, and then also be used to start, stop and pause by the global guid.
+- All request and reponse data is logged to Azure blobs.
+- Response data can be passed on from parent steps to child steps.

 Read more about Microflow in the [wiki](https://github.com/andre-maree/Microflow/wiki "wiki").

 ## API Overview: